 In addition, contributions [3, 5, 10] further discussed which AS layers will be impacted.
 [10] proposed that both RRC and MAC procedure are considered for Scenario 1 (Leaving for short-time periodic activities in USIM B).
 [5] thought that each measurement gap may be activated/activated via MAC CE.
 [3] proposed to further discuss whether to use RRC, MAC, or a combination for signaling.

 Companies are invited to express their view on the following question.

-Which level signalling(i.e. AS or NAS) is suitable to support the switching procedure indicating UE has a preference to be kept in RRC_CONNECTED state?
+Which level signalling(i.e. AS or NAS) is suitable to support the switching procedure for keeping the UE in RRC-CONNECTED state?